 Remember the good old days when HR professionals only had to worry about training individual millennial contributors, entry-level employees, and the occasional millennial manager?
 Well, that’s over.

-In the next six years, almost three-quarters of the U.S. workforce will be Millennials, and many of them will be millennial managers.
+In the next few years, almost three-quarters of the U.S. workforce will be Millennials, and many of them will be first-time managers.

-It’s important to note that a millennial manager is different from any generation of managers that’s come before them.
+It’s important to note that today’s managers are different from prior generations of managers.
 The average age of a first-time manager is 30.
 However, the average age that employees receive management training is 42.
 These emerging leaders give the training they do receive less than stellar reviews.

 According to a survey of more than 200 first-time managers ranging in age from 27 to 32, new manager training programs don’t meet their needs.

 Some open-ended comments from the survey include, “My generation really doesn’t want to learn from PowerPoints,” and “I like learning about stuff, but the work training isn’t very good.
 I just listen to podcasts, watch TED talks and sometimes read.”

 NEW APPROACHES FOR A NEW GENERATION OF LEADERS

 So, how does a millennial manager want to learn to improve their leadership skills?
 In our work with dozens of companies and hundreds of people, here’s what we’ve learned.